Jamie McLennan: Coaching

 On July 10, 2008, he was added to the Calgary Flames front office staff as a professional scout.
 On June 23, 2009, McLennan moved into the coaching staff of the Flames after he was named as assistant to the head coach Brent Sutter.

 Broadcasting career

-McLennan is a full-time NHL analyst on TSN and is a colour commentator for the Toronto Maple Leafs, Ottawa Senators and Winnipeg Jets.
+McLennan is a full-time NHL analyst on TSN and is a colour commentator for the Ottawa Senators.
 He is also a co-host on Overdrive on TSN 1050 and TSN2.